How to Get Around Australia on the Cheap

 Getting Around Cheap By Trains

-Australia’s train system is a wonderful way to see the country.
-Between city trams, commuter trains, and long-distance and trans-continental trains, Australia can be seen extensively by rail.
-However, their use isn’t that widespread.
-Train lines exist mostly on the east coast with only two other major lines in the country: one goes north/south from Melbourne to Darwin and another east/west from Sydney to Perth.
+Australia’s train system can be a wonderful way to see the country.
+Between city trams, commuter trains, and long-distance and trans-continental trains, Australia can certainly be seen by rail.
+However, there are a few major drawbacks that keep this from being your best option.

 Getting Around Cheap By Car Share